MA International Criminology

 The programme will also be of interest to criminal justice and restorative justice practitioners and policy-makers who wish to deepen their knowledge and understanding of recent international developments in the fields of criminology, criminal justice and restorative justice.

 The course offers you the flexibility to study either full-time in one year or part-time over two years.
-All students start in the first semester with the core modules for the degree and the choice between three possible pathways:
+All students start in the first semester with the core modules for the degree and the choice between two possible pathways:

 You will be asked to choose your preferred pathway when you commence core modules in the Autumn semester.